kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

       cluster: webhook
 ```

-The webhook will receive every authorization request made in kcp, including internal ones.
-This means if the webhook
+The webhook will receive every authorization request made in kcp and is therefore able to bypass traditional
-is badly configured, it can even prevent kcp from starting up successfully, but on the other hand this allows
-a lot of influence over the authorization in kcp.
+RBAC.
+However it cannot overrule the Always Allow Paths/Groups authorizers as these are required for core
+functionality in kcp like health checks.

+!!! note
+    However webhooks still have tremendous influence and a webhook that always denies every request will
+    block workspace creation, for example, potentially preventing kcp from even starting up because
+    the `root` workspace cannot be created.

 The webhook will receive JSON-marshalled `SubjectAccessReview` objects, that (compared to vanilla Kubernetes) include the name of target logical cluster as an `extra` field, like so: